AMDonati/SMC-T/README.md

 **README in construction**

-### TO DO (remaining implementation by order of priority):
+### TO DO (by order of priority):
-* finalize SMC_loss for the one-layer case > ok done & tested on the simple case of sigma=identity matrix & epsilon=zero tensor.
+* take care of the #TODOs in the code linked to the debugging of the training algos & the computation of the loss.
+* Test the formula of the SMC loss by replacing it by the classic one in the SMC Transformer training (for num_particles=1).
+* IN THE TRAINING SCRIPT: store all the information needed (with callbacks, checkpoints, & logging library)
+* Automatization of the experiments (cf GuessWhat training script or uncertainties's one).
+#### if enough time
-* implement the multivariate case.
+* implement the multivariate case. (input_data=multivariate time-series, output data=univariate time-series.)
-* computation of attention weights > ok done.
-* regression case: computation of weights + mean square error > ok done for simple case of omega (stddev of the gaussian distrbution) is equal to one (no customized loss implemented yet).
+* regression case: computation of the 'customized mse' to allow to have an omega (std of the sampling weights) different of one.
 * inference function (to see with Sylvain).

 ### Download
 ```
 git clone https://github.com/AMDonati/SMC-T.git
 ```